eyelean7/volunteer_tracker/README.md

 # _Volunteer Tracker_

-#### _Help children with vocabulary._
+#### _Volunteer database._

 #### By _**Ilene Gorski**_

 ## Description

-_The Vocab app allows the user to enter a word and its definition.
-The user may navigate to a list of words, clicking on each to reach its page which include the word and its definitions.
-From that page the user may also add more definitions to the word._
+_The volunteer tracker allows a manager to enter projects and volunteers, and to assign each volunteer to a project._

 ## Setup/Installation Requirements